thundercore/developers-portal/docs-en/stblecoin-trustwallet.md

 ![alt-text](assets/img/stablecoin-trustwallet/stablecoin-trustwallet-6.png)

-## Add TT20-DAI to Trust Wallet
+## Add TT20-SAI to Trust Wallet

 1. Open Trust Wallet and click on the “+” in the top right corner

 ![alt-text](assets/img/stablecoin-trustwallet/stablecoin-trustwallet-7.png)

-2. Search for DAI or any text in the search bar, then tap the “Add Custom Token”
+2. Search for SAI or any text in the search bar, then tap the “Add Custom Token”

 ![alt-text](assets/img/stablecoin-trustwallet/stablecoin-trustwallet-8.png)